Anuj579/icecreams-corner-web-app/README.md

 # IceCreamsCorner_webapp

 Welcome to IceCreamsCorner, a Django-based web application for managing an online ice cream shop.
-This project is part of my journey in learning web development.
+This project is created using HTML, CSS, JavaScript, Bootstrap, and Django.
+It's part of my journey in learning web development, showcasing various features and functionalities.

 ## Features